Connor (Assassin's Creed): Assassin's Creed III

 Eventually, Connor runs into his father Haytham while they are both hunting a rogue Templar, Benjamin Church, and the two form an uneasy alliance.
 As he spends time with his father, Connor comes to understand that the Assassins' and the Templars' goals are not so different and considers the possibility of uniting the two orders.
 However, Connor's trust in Haytham is shattered when the latter reveals that George Washington was responsible for Kaniehtí:io's death in a thinly veiled attempt to turn him against Washington.
 Angrily cutting ties with both Haytham and Washington, Connor returns to his village, only to learn that his people have been manipulated by Charles Lee into siding with the Loyalists.

-While planning to assassinate Lee, Connor is confronted by Haytham and is ultimately forced to kill his father after a lengthy battle.
+While planning to assassinate Lee, Connor is confronted by Haytham and is ultimately forced to kill his father.
 During this time, Achilles passes away, leaving Connor to succeed him as leader of the Colonial Assassins.
 In 1782, Connor kills Lee and retrieves an amulet from him, which he later buries per Juno's instructions.
 Upon finding his village abandoned, Connor learns that the land has been sold by the newly-formed United States government to cover its war debts, and realizes that he failed to protect his people.
-Connor concludes his journey by agreeing with Haytham that the world can be selfish and cruel; however, he refuses to give up in his fight for a better future, believing that things can improve, even if not during his own lifetime.
+Connor concludes his journey by agreeing with Haytham that the world can be selfish and cruel; however, he refuses to renounce his fight for a better future, believing that things can improve, even if not during his lifetime.

-In The Tyranny of King Washington expansion, set after the events of the base game, George Washington visits Connor to discuss an Apple of Eden he has seized, which has been giving him nightmares of an alternate timeline where he rules the United States as a tyrant king.
+In The Tyranny of King Washington expansion, set after the events of the base game, George Washington visits Connor to discuss an Apple of Eden he has acquired, which has been giving him nightmares of an alternate timeline where he rules the United States as a tyrant king.
 Connor is transported into this reality after touching the Apple, discovering that in this timeline his mother was not killed in his youth and, as a result, he never became an Assassin.
 Connor subsequently joins a rebellion against King Washington's regime and, despite losing most of his allies along the way, he is ultimately able to defeat Washington and take possession of his Apple, which transports him back to his original timeline.
 There, a terrified Washington asks Connor to dispose of the Apple, which he proceeds to do, tossing it into the ocean.